ryabchenko-a/Udacity-CVND/README.md

 ## Extracurriculars

-Besides 3 main module, the nanodegree provides an opportunity to complement your knowledge with any or all of its 6 extracurricular courses, which include:
+Besides 3 main modules, the nanodegree provides an opportunity to complement your knowledge with its 6 extracurricular courses, which include:
 1. Applications of Computer Vision and Deep Learning
 2. PyTorch Course
 3. Skin Cancer Detection